Use React components and props directly on the Webflow canvas.

 - Edit props directly or bind them to CMS fields

-- Use slots to nest native components
+- Use slots to nest Webflow components

 - Add them to Collection pages or Collection list elements